mrcnpdlk/collabora-custom/README.md

 #### Environment Variables

-* `domain` - regexp for domains whith could connect do collabora service
+* `domain` - regexp for domains which could connect do collabora service
 * `username`
 * `password`